dirk-dev/liri-node-app/README.md

     ![LIRI directory structure](./images/directory_structure.png
     )

-4. at the command line in the directory where the LIRI files are located, type **`npm i`** - this will read the **`package.json`** file and install any packages needed by LIRI.
+4. At the command line in the directory where the LIRI files are located, type **`npm i`** - this will read the **`package.json`** file and install any packages needed by LIRI.
 They will be installed in the node_modules folder.

 ## Instructions: